 - Launch the application and enter your website’s URL in the search bar.

-- Ensure your system has enough resources to handle an intensive crawl.
+- Ensure your local machine and network connection can handle an intensive crawl.

 Step 2: Adjust Crawl Settings

-To increase the load on your website, you need to configure Screaming Frog’s crawl settings.
+To increase the load on your website, configure Screaming Frog’s crawl settings.

-- Under Configuration > User-Agent, select a user-agent that mimics real browsers to simulate real-world conditions.
+- Under Configuration > User-Agent, select an appropriate user-agent for the crawl.

 - If needed, configure Custom Headers to include specific request parameters.